 The U.S. Centers for Disease Control and Prevention (CDC) categorizes Ebola virus as a Category A select agent.
 This group includes high-priority agents that pose a risk to national security because they can be easily disseminated or transmitted from person to person; result in high mortality rates and have the potential for major public health impact; might cause public panic and social disruption; and require special action for public health preparedness.
 Because symptoms of EHF may appear consistent with many other illnesses (e.g., influenza, malaria), diagnosis and treatment of EHF could be delayed during an outbreak.
 Employers must protect their workers from exposure to Ebola virus on the job.

 This web page provides information about Ebola viruses and EHF for workers and employers.
 The web page includes sections on:

-- Background, including the origins of Ebola virus and EHF
+Provides background information, including the origins of the Ebola virus and EHF.

 How do I find out about employer responsibilities and workers' rights?

 Workers have a right to a safe workplace.
 The law requires employers to provide their employees with safe and healthful workplaces.
 The OSHA law also prohibits employers from retaliating against employees for exercising their rights under the law (including the right to raise a health and safety concern or report an injury).
 For more information see www.whistleblowers.gov or Workers' rights under the OSH Act.

 OSHA can help answer questions or concerns from employers and workers.
 To reach your regional or area OSHA office, go to the OSHA Offices by State webpage or call 1-800-321-OSHA (6742).